weiqi0207/CSCC-data-dictionary-pipeline/README.md

 3. A single `.xlsx` file with multiple sheets will be generated in `outdir` specified above

-4. Always check the information within the `.xlsx` file

-5. Restart the program before next run
+4. Restart the program before next run

-6. If needed, manually change the code by referencing the comments within the code according to your demand
+5. If needed, manually change the code by referencing the comments within the code according to your demand

 ---